timchurches/selectronic-bridges/README.md

 ## TP-Link

 For future use, leverage https://github.com/softScheck/tplink-smartplug/blob/master/tplink_smartplug.py to provide direct load switching automation via the cheap TP-Link devices, without the need for Apple HomeKit of other home automation systems.
+Also, or even better: https://github.com/python-kasa/python-kasa

 ## References